Jim Himes

-Himes's district includes most of the southwestern corner of the state and is largely coextensive with the Connecticut side of the New York metropolitan area.
+Himes's district includes most of the southwest corner of the state and is largely coextensive with the Connecticut side of the New York metropolitan area.
 It includes parts of Fairfield County and New Haven County, including the cities of Bridgeport, Norwalk, Fairfield and Stamford.

-Himes is the ranking member of the House Permanent Select Committee on Intelligence, and is a member of the House Financial Services Committee.
+Himes is the ranking member of the House Permanent Select Committee on Intelligence, and a member of the House Financial Services Committee.

 He previously chaired the United States House Select Committee on Economic Disparity and Fairness in Growth and the National Security, International Development and Monetary Policy Subcommittee of the House Financial Services Committee, and has been a member of the House Permanent Select Committee on Intelligence since 2013.
 In 2023, Himes became the Ranking Member on the House Permanent Select Committee on Intelligence.
+He also chaired the New Democrat Coalition in the 115th Congress (2017–2019).

 Early life and education

 Himes was born on July 5, 1966, in Lima, Peru, to American parents.
 His father, James R. Himes, worked for the Ford Foundation in Lima.
 His father was also the director of the UNICEF Innocenti Center, a research institute on child development in Florence, Italy.
 His mother, Judith A. Himes, was until recently the director of board activities for the New Jersey Board of Higher Education in Trenton.

 Himes spent his early childhood in Lima and Bogotá, Colombia.
 After his parents divorced, Jim, his mother, and his two sisters moved to Pennington, New Jersey, where he attended and graduated from Hopewell Valley Central High School.

 Himes attended Harvard College, where he was the captain of the lightweight crew and graduated with a Bachelor of Arts in 1988.
 He studied for a degree in Latin American studies as a Rhodes scholar at St Edmund Hall, Oxford and graduated with a Master of Philosophy in 1990.
 He was awarded an honorary Doctor of Humane Letters degree from the University of Bridgeport on May 5, 2012.